-We’re going from garden to gummy today with our homegrown (yay!) watermelon gelatin gummy dog treats.
+We’re going from garden to gummy with our homegrown watermelon gelatin gummy dog treats.
 These yummy summer gummies are perfect as cool refrigerator dog treats or portable picnic goodies.
 Made with doggone delicious watermelon, the humans might even want to share!
-Here’s the recipe and details on how they were made.
+Here’s the recipe and details on how to make watermelon gummies.

 Wonderful (and Weird) Watermelons